renderedtext/helm-charts/charts/agent/README.md

 ### Configure autoscaling policies

-By default, the HPA will behave the following way:
-- If jobs are in the queue, the number of agents will be increased by 200% or by 10, whichever is greatest, every 30s.
+By default, the HPA will behave the following way: If jobs are in the queue, the number of agents will be increased by 200% or by 10, whichever is greatest, every 30s.
+However, you can configure that behavior by overriding the default value.
+For example, here's an example `values.yml` to override the default behavior:
-- If some agents are idle, the number of agents will be decreased by 1, every 5 minutes.

-However, you can configure both behaviors by overriding the default values.
-For example, here's an example `values.yml` to override the default behaviors:

 ```yaml
 agent: